 2. Engineering and Science and Biotechnology buildings at the ITC The $66 million, 125,000-square-foot Engineering and Science Building is a recent

 addition to Binghamton University's Innovative Technologies Complex.
 Connecting with

-the Biotechnology Building and the future Center of Excellence Building via a glass
+the Biotechnology Building and the Center of Excellence Building via a glass rotunda,

-rotunda, the new building celebrates Binghamton University's spirit and tradition
+the building celebrates Binghamton University's spirit and tradition of research excellence

-of research excellence while meeting the growing needs of the Thomas J. Watson School
+while meeting the growing needs of the Thomas J. Watson School of Engineering and

 The building is home to the Department of Mechanical Engineering, Department of Electrical